rm511130/Tanzu-Workshop-TKGI/WIP.md

 - The code you executed provided an http interface accessible using a browser.
 - Logs were display on the terminal window.

+- Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "x" in the appropriate column.

 Congratulations, you have completed LAB-2.

 -----------------------------------------------------